-As a business owner, paperwork is a necessary evil.
-But many business owners get overwhelmed thinking they need to have some really complicated, elaborate document management system.
+While going digital helps to alleviate most of the physical documents in your life, some paperwork is a necessary evil when you own a business.
+But many business owners get overwhelmed thinking they need to have some complicated, elaborate document management system.

-In reality, the simpler and more accessible your filing system is, the more likely you’ll be to actually use and maintain it.
+In reality, the simpler and more accessible your filing system is, the more likely you will be to use and maintain it.

-The easiest and most effective system I’ve found is to have a simple file box (like the one pictured above) in a central location — like right under or beside your desk.
-As you complete paperwork, you can immediately file it away without even standing up!
+The easiest and most effective system I’ve found is to have a simple file box in a central location — like right under or beside your desk.
+As you complete paperwork, you can immediately file it away without even standing up.

-And then, once a month (or even less), you can simply transfer your files to your filing cabinet.
-Doesn’t get much easier than that!
+And then, once a week or once a month, you can quickly transfer your files to your filing cabinet.
+The sophistication is in the simplicity.

-2. Use a Project Management Tool to Keep Your Tasks (and team) Running Smoothly.
+2. Use a Project Management Tool to Keep Your Tasks Running Smoothly

-Whether you have a team you need to keep on track – or just need some basic project management for yourself – a tool like Wrike can help.
-Definitely, an organization tip for business owners that you should start doing even in the early stages of your business.
+Whether you have a team or not, project management software like Trello or Asana can really help.
+Definitely an organization tip for business owners that you could start doing even in the early stages of your business.

-This cloud-based tool will help you plan, monitor and streamline every task within your business – from your marketing, administrative tasks, HR, sales, and more…so you always know exactly WHAT needs to happen, and WHEN.
+Cloud-based tools like these will help you plan, monitor, and streamline every task within your business.
+Anything from marketing to administrative tasks to sales can be managed so you always know exactly WHAT needs to happen, and WHEN.

 Having reams of unread emails — or emails you need to sift through and respond to — can waste time and lead to important things falling through the cracks.Having reams of unread emails – or emails you need to sift through and respond to – can waste time and lead to important things falling through the cracks.Click To Tweet

 Instead, commit to always keeping your inbox at zero.
-This isn’t as hard as it sounds, but you do need to have a few things in place for this to work!
+This isn’t as hard as it sounds.
+However, you do need to have a few things in place for this to work.

 - Organize your emails into files and folders.
-Don’t be afraid to have too many…be as specific as possible!
+Be as specific as possible when naming your folders.
 Spending an extra minute organizing and filing your emails will save you tons of time and frustration later when you need them.

-4. Plan Your Social Media Content Ahead of Time.
+4. Batch Create and Schedule Your Social Media Content Ahead of Time

 An easy way to do this is by using a simple content calendar.
 Hubspot has an awesome social media content calendar template you can download for free.
-This will help you plan out what you want to post, and when.
+This will help you organize your content ideas, which makes executing much easier as well.

-Invoices, payments, time-tracking, payroll…it can quickly become overwhelming without the right system in place
+Invoices, payments, time-tracking, payroll can quickly become overwhelming without the right system in place.